OBeautifulCode/OBeautifulCode.Math/README.md

 Math and Numeric Helpers
 ========================
-This library provides some math and numeric methods, including a thread-safe random number generator.
+This library provides some math and numeric methods, including a thread-safe random number generator and a hash code generator.